MeshariAlsh/PixelStudio/README.md

-# Pixel House - Pixel Art Creation and Editing Software
+# Pixel Studio - Pixel Art Creation and Editing Software

 Pixel House is an advanced pixel art creation and editing tool built using C++ with SFML (Simple and Fast Multimedia Library) for real-time graphics rendering and ImGui for a user-friendly interface.
 This software enables users to create pixel art on customizable grids and offers essential tools such as a color palette, eraser, and shadow rendering for precise pixel manipulation.
 The project is currently under development with ongoing improvements and feature additions.